Quick guide to transom mounted transducer set up [less detailed version]

 |---|---|

-| ✅ Ideal setup | No transom plate — transducer mounted directly against the transom |
+| ✅ Ideal setup | No transom plate — transducer mounted directly against the transom is theoretically the best result however its your choice and sacrifice of read quality could result the further away your transducer is from the transom. |

-| 💡 Why gap matters | Every millimetre away from the transom introduces disturbed water and degrades the sonar image |
+| 💡 Why gap matters | Every millimetre away from the transom introduces disturbed water and degrades the sonar image.
+This is especially important with side scan transducers where the motor leg could get in the way of the sonar signal. |

 | ⚠️ Watch out for: height | Angled folds at the lower edge of a plate raise the mounting surface — the transducer can't get low enough, and forcing it deeper exposes the fixing section of the mount to fast water, creating its own turbulence |